 Then four paired results, which are (0.1, 0.43), (0.2, 0.62), (0.4, 0.49), and (0.6, 0.38), are obtained for the calculation of these parameter values in equation 3.
 The estimated parameter values of y0, a, x0, and b are 0.28, 0.795, 0.18, and 0.78, respectively.

-The light saturation point (Q) used in this model was estimated from the global model TRIFFID (Fig 13).
+5.3.
+Light saturation point The light saturation point (Q) used in this model was estimated from the global model TRIFFID (Fig 13).
 This model result showed a limitation value yearly for light utilization.However, I converted this yearly value into a daily value of 20.02MJ/m2.

 However, this light saturation point which is based on a daily temporal scale sometimes may not properly explain the photosynthesis process (e.g. light saturation may occur when the daily radiation is below this limitation value if the hourly radiation is high during that day).
 Most physiological studies employ a time scale of seconds to determine the light saturation value.
 In practice, the NPP shows an asymptotic relationship with the absorbed PAR.
 However, this parameterization of Q assumes that the relation between NPP and PAR is linear.

-In equation 1, parameter ‘s’ is the slope of the curve relating saturation water vapor pressure to temperature, and ‘γ’ is the psychrometric constant.
+5.4.
+Water limitation factor In equation 1, parameter ‘s’ is the slope of the curve relating saturation water vapor pressure to temperature, and ‘γ’ is the psychrometric constant.
 These two parameters are constant, which can be found in the references (“HyperPhysics: Thermodynamics, and The Asce Standardized Reference Evapotranspiration Equation”).
 However, the empirical coefficient ‘a’ is site-specific.
 I used a reference value of 1.8 which was derived from a temperate Douglas-fir forest in Australia.

-Sensitivity analysis not only contributes to the model validation, but also becomes essential for the future model development.
+6. Sensitivity analysis Sensitivity analysis not only contributes to the model validation, but also becomes essential for the future model development.
 There are a number of reasons to do sensitivity analysis for the modeling.
 Firstly, sensitivity analysis helps to better understand the behavior and interactions between the output and parameters; in the multi-component model, the sub-models can verified by sensitivity analysis; it helps to improve the model parsimony by rejecting the insensitive parameters; it contributes to identify which parameters require additional field research to strengthen the knowledge base; sensitivity analysis also examines which inputs are highly correlated to the final outputs (Mulligan & Wainwright, 2004).

 Hamby, (1994) summarized a large number of sensitivity analysis methods for model parameters.
-In this project, the sensitivity analysis was implemented using Pearsonr correlation methods.
+In this project, the sensitivity analysis was implemented using Pearson’r correlation methods.
 Ten tests in total were employed for this correlation test.
 In each test, all the parameters were randomly selected within a reasonable range which was determined by historical records.
 Then the correlation (R) between each parameter and final output was calculated using IFA Online Statistic Service (Table 1).
 The higher the correlation (R), the more sensitive is the parameter.

 Table 1.
 Sensitivity analysis for nine parameters in this model.(See PDF Article).